JonmarCorpuz/SecondBrain/Networking - Layered Architecture.md

 ## Transport Layer (Layer 4)

-The Transport Layer is the fourth layer of the OSI model and is responsible for ensuring end-to-end communication, error recovery, and flow control between devices
+The Transport layer is the fourth layer of the OSI model and is responsible for ensuring end-to-end communication, error recovery, and flow control between devices

 * Handles the speed of data transfer, the flow of the data transfer, and the fragmentation of data packets into smaller fragments to make them easier to transport
 	* Fragmented packets needs to be reassembled at their destination so that they can be processed at the Session Layer